yogibear/SOLID_Principles_Explored/README.md

 }
 ```

 The code runs without a problem.
 However there is a bug hiding.
-In fact there are may problems with this code genrally, especially a number of other SOLID principles which has been broken.
+In fact there are may problems with this code generally, especially a number of other SOLID principles which has been broken.

 The output looks like the following which is correct.
 ```